Important news as to what happened to ALL Yahoo Groups.

 So what does this mean for Yahoo Group Owners?

-It is no longer possible to post new messages online, all posting has to be done via email - a major backstep in my opinion making the platform even more uninviting.
+On YahooGroups, it is no longer possible to post new messages online, all posting has to be done via email - a major backstep in my opinion making the platform even more uninviting.

 I have been investigating the options that we group owners can use and wanted to share the advice with other Group Owners.